All babies may grow at a different rate. Here is the average for boys and girls 10 to 12 months of age:

 Takes 2 naps a day and is able to sleep up to 12 hours at night without a feeding

 May wake up at night looking for parents

-Says da-da, ma-ma, or other special name and knows who these persons are
+Says da-da, ma-ma, or other special names and knows who these people are

 Imitates sounds and some speech

 Babies at this age become much more aware of others as well as themselves.
 They are not yet confident that a parent will return when they leave.
 Children may progress at different rates.
 But these are some of the common milestones children may reach in this age group:

 Puts something in a container, like a block in a cup